oroinc/documentation/cookbook/how_to_create_global_js_component.rst

  - name of the composition
  - the constructor
- - settings of the constructor
+ - options of the constructor

 .. note::

     You can find more information about compositions in the `Chaplin.Composer`_ documentation.

 Declare App Module
 ------------------

-The final stepp is adding your App Module to the list of ``appmodules`` in the requirejs config.
+The final step is adding your App Module to the list of ``appmodules`` in the RequireJS config.

 .. code-block:: yaml